zig-republic/zig-republic/dagobah-charter.rst

 Our leadership resources make use of data fetched from these profiles.
 It is one of our best tools for tracking roster progression and planning Territory Battles.
 It is imperative that all members make their roster public.
-(If you require assistance with this, please contact an officer immediately.)
+(If you require assistance with this, please contact a Morale and Compliance officer immediately.)

 Raid Tickets
 ------------
 Raid rewards are essential to player development, therefore all members must generate the maximum of 600 tickets per day.
-These tickets will be due 2 hours before guild reset.
+These tickets are due 1 hour before guild reset.
-After that time, you risk being removed for an alt.
+After that time, you are likely to be removed for an alt.
-Members will not be removed for tickets during a Territory Battle except in the event of a third strike.
+Members will not be removed for tickets during a Territory Battle, however strikes will still apply.

-.. caution:: The window for resets after TB is frequently very small.
-If you missed your 600 during TB, make sure to log on and claim your rewards as early as possible to prevent losing them!

 Raids
 -----
 Raids run on a tight schedule that maximizes our ticket utilization.
+The schedule is maintained via a Google calendar.
-You can find the schedule in the ``#dagobah_raid_schedule`` channel.
+You can find the link in the ``#0----dagobah----0`` channel.
-Members are required to strictly adhere to both the schedule and the `Rules of Engagement`_.
+Members are required to strictly adhere to both the schedule and the Rules of Engagement.
-Missing a raid entirely earns you the dreaded Biever avatar (see `Justin Biever`_).
+See the `Raid Rules of Engagement`_ for more information.

 Territory Battles
 -----------------
 Dagobah's main focus for development is Territory Battles, so it's imperative that members participate fully and carefully follow orders.
 Combat missions are required because they are the most efficient way to maximize our star count.
-Platoon orders will be posted to the ``#dagobah_tb_orders`` channel.
+Platoon, deployment, and CM orders will be posted to the ``#dagobah_tb_orders`` channel.
-Deployment orders will be posted to the ``#dagobah_annoucements`` channel.
 See the `Territory Battles Rules of Engagement`_ for more information.

 Territory Wars